aerostack2/aerostack2.github.io/docs/_02_examples/gazebo/project_gazebo/index.rst

 .. code-block:: bash

-    ./launch_as2.sh -w -t
+    ./launch_as2.sh -m -t

-This will open a simulation for a swarm of drones alongside the Aerostack2 components necessary for the mission execution.
+This will open a simulation for a swarm of drones (argument ``-m``) alongside the Aerostack2 components necessary for the mission execution.

 A window like the following image should open.